 After the system fell, the countries took a wide range of approaches to how they valued their currency, and what policies their central banks would pursue.
 But the end of the system led to the creation of the foreign exchange or forex market, now the biggest and most active financial market in the world, with a daily trading volume of $6.6 trillion.

-While the U.S. Dollar— now considered a fiat currency — goes up and down in relation to other currencies every day, it is still the world’s reserve currency, with 59% of all non-U.S. bank reserves denominated in dollars, according to statistics from the International Monetary Fund (IMF).
+While the U.S. dollar — now considered a fiat currency — goes up and down in relation to other currencies every day, it is still the world’s reserve currency, with 59% of all non-U.S. bank reserves denominated in dollars, according to the International Monetary Fund (IMF).

 Photo credit: iStock/fizkes